huggingface/transformers/docs/source/en/model_doc/pop2piano.md

 The Pop2Piano model was proposed in [Pop2Piano : Pop Audio-based Piano Cover Generation](https://arxiv.org/abs/2211.00895) by Jongho Choi and Kyogu Lee.

-Piano covers of pop music are one of the widely enjoyed forms of music.
-But generating a Piano cover from a music is not a trivial task, it requires great expertise with playing Piano as well as knowing different characteristics and melodies of a song.
-For these reasons it is very difficult for anyone to create Piano covers for their favourite music.
+Piano covers of pop music are widely enjoyed, but generating them from music is not a trivial task.
+It requires great expertise with playing piano as well as knowing different characteristics and melodies of a song.
+With Pop2Piano you can directly generate a cover from a song's audio waveform.
+It is the first model to directly generate a piano cover from pop audio without melody and chord extraction modules.

-Don't worry, Pop2Piano got you covered!

 Pop2Piano is an encoder-decoder Transformer model based on [T5](https://arxiv.org/pdf/1910.10683.pdf).
-It is the first model to directly generate a piano cover from pop audio without melody and chord extraction modules.
-Pop2Piano has a Feature Extractor which converts the provided audio file to `log-mel-spectrogram` representation.
-The encoder part of the Pop2Piano model takes those values and converts them to a latent representation and the decoder generates the `token_ids` with the help of those latent representation.
-After that Pop2Piano Tokenizer converts those generated `token_ids` to MIDI tokens and with the help of the `pretty_midi` library, we generate MIDI files(Piano covers).
-For your reliance we have bundled the `Pop2PianoFeatureExtractor` and `Pop2PianoTokenizer` into a single class `Pop2PianoProcessor`.

-Feel free to try it on your favourite music!
-We have included variety of examples down below.
+The input audio is transformed to its waveform and passed to the encoder, which transforms it to a latent representation.
+The decoder uses these latent representations to autoregressivley generate token ids.
+Each token id corresponds to one of four different token types: time, velocity, note and 'special'.
+The token ids are then decoded to their equivalent MIDI file.

 The abstract from the paper is the following: